SeifTamer404/BlinkBeat/README.md

 ## Features

 - Minimal, focused UI for quick play sessions.
-- `useRef` for timer id and running-state to avoid extra renders.
+- `useRef` for showing the modal and displaying the player name.
+- `useImperativeHandle` for detaching the ResultModal component from the TimerChallenge component.
 - Result modal rendered via `ReactDOM.createPortal` for clean layering.
 - Easy to extend with sounds, score tracking, or difficulty levels.